hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ### Configuring Database

-In this project we are using Postgres as database.
+In this project, we are using Postgres as a database.
 You can download a copy of Postgres and install it in your local system, then create a new database to serve the application.

-Open *src/main/resources/application.yml*, there is a  *default* datasource  is configured by default.
+Open *src/main/resources/application.yml*, there is a  *default* data source  is configured by default.

 Change the properties according to your environment.